adewoye-saheed-dML/Lagos_State_Rooftop_Solar_Potential/README.md

-# Lagos State Rooftop Solar Potential Mapping
+# Lagos State Rooftop Solar Potential Dashboard

 This project analyzes Lagos State's rooftop solar energy potential using a combination of **Python**, **GeoJSON**, and **Power BI**.
 By processing over **1.5 million data points**, it provides actionable insights into the feasibility of solar energy adoption across the region.